Lyn Ashley

 Lyn Ashley (born Lynette Ashley Rumble; 18 March 1940) is an Australian actress who worked in the United Kingdom on television during the 1960s.

 Early life

 Ashley was born Lynette Ashley Rumble in Townsville, Queensland, on 18 March 1940.
 She is the daughter of actress Madge Ryan.

 Career

-Her television credits include Maigret, The Saint, Danger Man, Compact, Doctor Who (in the serial Galaxy 4), The Saint and Monty Python's Flying Circus.
+Her television credits include Maigret, The Saint, Danger Man, Compact, Doctor Who (in the serial Galaxy 4), and Monty Python's Flying Circus.
+When sketches from the show were performed on stage in Monty Python Live at Drury Lane, she played the parts originally performed by Carol Cleveland, who was unavailable at the time.
 She screen tested for Emma Peel's replacement on The Avengers.